yezz123/authx/docs/configuration/models/social.md

 There are one Pydantic model variation provided as mixin:

-* `SocialInCreate` – Social User model for creating.
+* `SocialInCreate` – social user model for creating.

 You should define it, inheriting from the mixin: